wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/about.md

 logo: '/logo/Payment_methods/Pay_After_Delivery.svg'
 ---

 Pay After Delivery is MultiSafepay's own online post-payment method that lets customers pay for orders after receiving them, increasing customer confidence and conversion.
 Customers are only charged for the items they keep from the order.
-MultiSafepay bears the full risk, based on the customer's history, and guarantees payout of the transaction.
+MultiSafepay bears the risk, based on the customer's history, and guarantees settlement.

 ### General